 3. Lunges: Stand with your feet hip-width apart.
 Take a big step forward with your right foot and lower body until your right knee is bent close to a 90-degree angle.
 Your left knee should almost touch the ground.
 Then push down through your right heel to straighten your knees to an upright standing position.
 Make sure to maintain a neutral spine position while making sure that your knees are aligned with your second toes.

 If you are experiencing symptoms of runner’s knee, it is important to rest and take care of your knee to prevent further injury.
-If your symptoms persist or worsen, it is a good idea to seek medical attention.
+If your symptoms persist or worsen, it is a good idea to seek help.

-At More 4 Life, we offer physical therapy services to help you recover from runner’s knee and get back to your active lifestyle.
-You can request an appointment with one of our experienced physical therapists by calling 314-941-3970.
+At More 4 Life, we offer physical therapy for runners services to help you recover from runner’s knee and get back to your active lifestyle.